mickgraham/google-cybersecurity-professional-certificate/5. Assets Threats and Vulnerabilities/Module 4 - Threats to asset security/README.md

 **Whaling:** A category of spear phishing attempts that are aimed at high-ranking executives in an organization

-**Web-based exploits:** Malicious code or behaviour that’s used to take advantage of coding flaws in a web application
+**Web-based exploits:** Malicious code or behaviour that's used to take advantage of coding flaws in a web application